 Several possibilities were evaluated for the length of the initial tunnel.
-Options that include building tunnels with the length required for a machine with $\sqrt{s} = 350\,\mathrm{GeV}$ or $500\,\mathrm{GeV}$, were considered.
+Options that include building tunnels with the length required for a machine with $\sqrt{s} = 350 \,\text{GeV}$ or 500 GeV, were considered.
 In these scenarios, an energy upgrade would require the installation of additional cryomodules (with RF and cryogenic supplies), but little or no civil engineering activities.
 In order to be as cost effective as possible, the final proposal (see Figure 1), endorsed by ICFA [23], does not include these empty tunnel options.

-While the length of the main linar tunnel was reduced, the beam delivery system and the main dumps are still designed to allow for an energy upgrade up to $\sqrt{s} = 1 \text{ TeV}$.
+While the length of the main linac tunnel was reduced, the beam delivery system and the main dumps are still designed to allow for an energy upgrade up to $\sqrt{s} = 1$ TeV.